ahmedtariq01/ahmedtariq01/README.md

 - 🌱 I’m expanding my knowledge in Cloud and DevOps.
 - 🤝🏻 I’m looking to collaborate with other content creators and developers.
 - 🥅 2024 Goals: Contribute to Open Source projects and to learn new technologies.
-- 👐🏻 I'm looking for unlimited leaning opportunities.
+- 👐🏻 I'm looking for unlimited learning opportunities.
 - 🤝🏻 I am passionate about my work and always eager to connect with other experts.
 - 👉🏻 [Google Developer Profile 👨🏻‍💻](https://g.dev/ahmedtariq)
 - 👉🏻 [LeetCode Profile 👨🏻‍💻](https://leetcode.com/ahmedtm01/)